 Voting Power.
 Each Founder Share shall be entitled to ten (10) votes for all decisions put to the Shareholders.

 Equity Distribution Rights.
 Each Founder Share shall be entitled to dividends approved and authorized by the Board, on a pro-rata basis, and at a multiple of 1.0x.
+While Founder Shares are entitled to dividends and other distributions, the Board shall be authorized to approve dividends and other distributions to Class B Shares and Class A Shares without approving pro rata dividends to Founder Shares.
+The Founder may choose to reinvest some or all of their dividend into Class B and/or Class C Shares in place of receiving monetary dividends.

 Restrictions on Sale.
 Notwithstanding anything to the contrary in this Agreement, upon issuance Founder Shares shall immediately become locked and restricted from sale but said Founder Shares shall unlock as follows: (i) 10% of all issued Shares shall unlock on December 31 of each year beginning with December 31, 2025, and (2) all Founder Shares shall unlock on December 31, 2030.
-Upon sale, Founder Shares shall automatically convert to Class B Shares.
-WHO CAN THESE SHARES BE SOLD TO?
+Upon sale, Founder Shares shall automatically convert to Class B Shares or Class C Shares at the option of the buyer of the Founder Shares.
+If no election is made the Shares shall be Class B Shares.

 Class A Shares.

 Purpose of Class A Shares.
-The purpose of Class A Shares is to compensate eligible employees of the Company with Shares of the Company in place of monetary compensation.
+The purpose of Class A Shares is to compensate eligible contractors of the Company with Shares of the Company in place of monetary compensation.

 Initial Amount Authorized.
 The Parties agree the initial number of Class A Shares authorized shall be 4,900,000 shares.
-Class A Shares shall be issued to eligible employees within each of the defined Class A Subgroups, as set forth below, in exchange for work actually contributed by the eligible employees to the Company within said Class A Subgroups.
+Class A Shares shall be issued to eligible contractors within each of the defined Class A Subgroups, as set forth below, in exchange for work actually contributed by the eligible contractor to the Company within said Class A Subgroups.
 Class A Shares shall be issued on a one-share-per-one-dollar of work actually performed basis.
-Eligible employees seeking Class A Shares in exchange for work shall submit an invoice to the Company which shall be approved by the Board prior to any Class A Shares being issued.
+Eligible contractors seeking Class A Shares in exchange for work shall submit an invoice to the Company which shall be approved by the Board prior to any Class A Shares being issued.
 If an invoice is rejected by the Board, the invoice shall be paid in cash instead of Class A Shares in the Board’s sole and absolute discretion.

 Entitled to Ownership.
-Only eligible employees of the Company shall be entitled to own Class A Shares.
-Class A Shares shall not be available for purchase and can only be obtained in exchange for the provision of work actually provided to the Company.
+Only eligible contractors of the Company shall be entitled to own Class A Shares.
+Class A Shares shall not be available for purchase and can only be obtained in exchange for the provision of work actually provided to the Company on the basis of the certain master services agreement(s) entered into between the Company and the eligible contractors.
 Class A Shares must be owned by an individual or an individual’s estate plan over which the individual has full authority.
 Class A Shares cannot be owned by an entity of any kind apart from an estate plan allowed pursuant to this Agreement.
+Notwithstanding the above, upon the written approval of a Simple Majority of the Board, whose approval can be withheld by the Board for any reason, an entity can be authorized to own Class A Shares contingent on each of the following three requirements: